Public Service Association: History

 The 1980s presented more challenges.
 Privatisation of state assets and the restructuring of the public service saw thousands of PSA members made redundant.
 In 1987 the Government introduced the State Sector Bill which would have taken away most of the current conditions of employment.
 PSA members held massive protest meetings and a national strike in 1988.
 This ensured all current conditions were saved.

 The early 1990s saw further attacks on unions.
 The Employment Contracts Act removed unions as a legal entity; unions were now called bargaining agents with very restricted rights.
 In the late 1990s, the PSA began looking at ways to break out of the negative relationships which were so common in the workplace at that time.
 It worked with the Government and State Services Commission to reassess and rebuild a public service decimated by a decade of economic reforms.
 It developed a new strategy, Partnership for Quality, which sought constructive engagement with government and employers.

 In 2000, the first Quality for Partnership Agreement was signed by the PSA and the Government.
-Though the current government has chosen not to enter into a formal partnership with the PSA, the union remains committed to constructive engagement at all levels of government and with employers.
-The PSA continues to be an effective voice for its members.
 In 2006 the union negotiated national pay rates for occupational groups in the health sector and has been successful in breaking the de facto wage freeze imposed on the public service with wage settlements in a number of large departments.

-In 2010 the union successfully negotiated a collective employment agreement for its 6000 local government members in Auckland when eight councils and a large number of council-controlled organisations were amalgamated into a single Auckland council.
+In 2010 the union successfully negotiated a collective employment agreement for its 6,000 local government members in Auckland when eight councils and a large number of council-controlled organisations were amalgamated into a single Auckland council.

 Despite continuous cuts and restructuring in the public sector and legislation aimed at reducing the effectiveness of unions, PSA membership continues to grow, particularly in community-based services.

 Governance

-One of the PSA's values is to be: